Aayush7871/Sorting-Visualizer/README.md

 - **CSS3**: Modern styling with gradients, animations, and responsive design
 - **Vanilla JavaScript**: ES6+ features, async/await, and modern DOM manipulation

+### **Environment Configuration**
+The project includes a `config.env` template file that you can copy to `.env` for local development.
+This file contains:
+- Application settings (port, host, environment)
+- Feature flags for enabling/disabling features
+- Performance and animation settings
+- UI configuration options
+- Development and debugging settings
+- API configuration for future backend integration
+- Security and CORS settings

+**To use environment variables:**
+1. Copy `config.env` to `.env`
+2. Modify the values as needed for your environment
+3. The `.env` file is automatically ignored by Git for security

 ### **Browser Compatibility**
 - Chrome 60+
 - Firefox 55+